Social/Media: Critical Inquiries into Internet Cultures

 Compare offerings and share your lists with others.

 Program activities include seminar on academic readings, computer labs to analyze websites under study, essay and response writing assignments.
 Students will take a qualitative, ethnographic approach to social media, through a careful documentation and analysis of particular digital sites and situations.
-Ethnographic work will culminate in a short audio podcast; as part of this work, students will gain proficiency in the use of audio recording equipment and audio editing software.
+Ethnographic work will culminate in a short audio podcast; as part of this work, students will gain proficiency in the use of audio editing software.